 Early Christian Monuments in Rome

 Educated Rome travellers, especially with an interest in early Christianity, often face the problem that non of the sometimes very impressive remains are included in the TOP 10 ‘must see’ list of established travel guides.
-This page aims to provide an overview of the most impressive or interesting material remains of Late Antique Christianity in Rome.
-Evidently, this list is neither exhaustive, nor aims to be, but rather a selection based on my personal favourites and guided by my preferences and interests.
-Certainly all monuments on this list are worth a detour for any connoisseurs intrested in Rome’s early Christian past.
+Or to be fair, not at all.
+This overview aims to provide a (partly commented) list of the most remarkable material remains of Late Antique Christianity in Rome.
+Evidently, this list is neither exhaustive, nor aims to be, but reflects rather a selection guided by my preferences and interests.
+Certainly, all monuments on this list are worth a detour for any connoisseurs intrested in Rome’s early Christian past.
 Some of them, such as the Sant’Agnese complex, is definitely worth a half-day excursion.

 Notable churches